SuedOnAIM/RF_Template_KillSounds/README.md

 ***Q: Why doesn't it work when killing teammates?***

 A: I added a check for whether the player killed a friendly or enemy bot.
 Just remove that check from the .lua script.
-Yes, that does mean you will need to be willing to delete some letters.
+Yes, that does mean you will need to edit (in reality its just deleting a few words) the code.
 Cope and welcome to coding.

 ***Q: Can I request a kill sound?***